paulinalo22/homework_TeamMembersSummary/README.md

 ![GitHub license](https://img.shields.io/badge/Made%20by-%40paulinalo22-blue)

-This super fun and functional app allows peeps to provide information about their project.
-Then, the computer (HAL) will gather all the information and generate a super professional README file that can be inserted to their github repo!
-Say goodbye to boring looking READMEs.
+This super fun and functional app creates HTML files with the iformation of your team.
+The computer (HAL) gathers all the information and generate a super professional website with all the contact information of all the team members.
+This way the team will be nice and organized.
 # **Demonstration**
 ![](Demo.gif)